 The Code of Conduct is governed by New York State's SAVE legislation and regulations promulgated by the state Commissioner of Education.

-The Board of Education unanimously adopted a revised District Code of Conduct at its August 27, 2015 meeting following a public hearing (which is required by state law).
+The Board of Education unanimously adopted a revised District Code of Conduct at its July 13, 2023 meeting following a public hearing June 12, 2023 (which is required by state law).
 The Code of Conduct is reviewed each year and changes are made if appropriate.
-The Code of Conduct adopted in August, 2015, remains in force until any changes are made.

 Extra-Curricular Code of Conduct